-14.14 MARITIME AUTONOMOUS INFRASTRUCTURE
+14.16 MARITIME AUTONOMOUS INFRASTRUCTURE

-- 14.14.1 As the levels of the MASS autonomy change within the mission, the location of the MASS operator may well change from one RCC to another RCC.
-Operators operating or monitoring from any RCC should have complete understanding of the mission, as well as any specific tasks that may be required from them. - 14.14.2 Emergency scenarios and test procedure drills should be devised and practiced at regular intervals.
+- 14.16.1 As the levels of the MASS autonomy change within the mission, the location of the MASS operator may well change from one RCC to another RCC.
+Operators operating or monitoring from any RCC should have complete understanding of the mission, as well as any specific tasks that may be required from them. - 14.16.2 Emergency scenarios and test procedure drills should be devised and practiced at regular intervals.
 These drills are to be recorded in the Operators Record Book.
-(See Annex B to Chapter 13).
-It is recommended that, where appropriate, cloud based or digital systems should be adopted. - 14.14.3 New MASS operator skill sets will evolve and need to be assessed and, where appropriate incorporated into the training requirements of MASS operators.
+(See Annex B).
+It is recommended that, where appropriate, cloud based or digital systems should be adopted. - 14.16.3 New MASS operator skill sets will evolve and need to be assessed and, where appropriate incorporated into the training requirements of MASS operators.